ManvithGopu13/News_Agent/README.md

 - NVIDIA API usage may have associated costs
 - Monitor usage through your NVIDIA dashboard
 - Consider caching frequently accessed articles
+- Newspaper analysis processes multiple articles - costs scale with PDF size

 ### Accuracy Disclaimer
 - AI-generated analysis is for educational purposes
 - Always verify facts from official sources
 - Use as a study aid, not definitive answers
 - Cross-reference with official UPSC resources
+- Strict filtering may sometimes reject borderline-relevant articles for quality assurance

 ### Rate Limits
 - Respect API provider rate limits
-- Bot handles temporary limits automatically
+- Bot handles temporary limits automatically with exponential backoff
-- For sustained limits, adjust semaphore value
+- For sustained limits, adjust semaphore value (default: 10 concurrent requests)
+- Rate limiting is built-in for both news and newspaper analysis

+### Newspaper Analysis - Quality vs Quantity
+- **Strict Filtering Philosophy**: Quality over quantity
+- Only highly relevant articles are included (typically 15-30% of total)
+- Articles must meet strict UPSC relevance criteria
+- If too many articles are rejected, you may need to adjust filtering criteria (see Configuration section)
+- This ensures you only study truly important current affairs

 ## 🚧 Future Enhancements